 will review appeals received within 30 days of the last day of the term, it is

 not guaranteed loans will be able to be offered within this timeframe.
 A

 complete appeal will include the appeal form, personal statement, supporting

 documentation, and if required, a SAP Academic Plan.
 We encourage students to

 submit appeals prior to the deadline to allow time to submit additional

 documents if required.

-To learn more about Satisfactory Academic Progress Standards, review our Satisfactory Academic Progress Policy on our policies webpage.
+To learn more about Satisfactory Academic Progress, review our full Satisfactory Academic Progress Policy.